Economy of Hungary: Automobile production

-Hungary is a favoured destination of foreign investors of automotive industry resulting in the presence of General Motors (Szentgotthárd), Magyar Suzuki (Esztergom), Mercedes-Benz (Kecskemét), and Audi factory (Győr) in Central Europe.
+Hungary is a favoured destination of foreign investors of automotive industry resulting in the presence of General Motors (Szentgotthárd), Magyar Suzuki (Esztergom), Mercedes-Benz (Kecskemét), BMW (Debrecen), BYD (Szeged), and Audi factory (Győr) in Central Europe.

 17% of the total Hungarian exports comes from the exports of Audi, Opel and Suzuki.
 The sector employs about 90,000 people in more than 350 car component manufacturing companies.

-Audi has built the largest engine manufacturing plant of Europe (third largest in the world) in Győr becoming Hungary's largest exporter with total investments reaching over €3,300 million until 2007.
+Audi has built the largest engine manufacturing plant of Europe (third-largest in the world) in Győr, becoming Hungary's largest exporter with total investments reaching over €3,300 million until 2007.
 Audi's workforce assembles the Audi TT, the Audi TT Roadster and the A3 Cabriolet in Hungary.
-The plant delivers engines to carmakers Volkswagen, Skoda, Seat and also to Lamborghini.
+The plant delivers engines to carmakers Volkswagen, Skoda, SEAT, and also to Lamborghini.

-Daimler-Benz invests €800 million ($1.2 billion) and creates up to 2,500 jobs at a new assembly plant in Kecskemét, Hungary with capacity for producing 100,000 Mercedes-Benz compact cars a year.
+Daimler-Benz invests €800 million ($1.2 billion) and creates up to 2,500 jobs at a new assembly plant in Kecskemét, Hungary, with capacity for producing 100,000 Mercedes-Benz compact cars a year.

 Opel produced 80,000 Astra and 4,000 Vectra cars from March 1992 until 1998 in Szentgotthárd, Hungary.
 Today, the plant produces about half million engines and cylinder heads a year.

+In 2018, BMW announced that it will build a car factory near Debrecen, which will produce around 150.000 cars per year.

+In 2021, BYD announced its plan to build a car factory near Szeged as its first European factory.